 2. Healthcare data is exploding, but AI can help organizations keep up—and be proactive with predictive care.

 It’s hard to comprehend the staggering amount of data healthcare organizations generate each day.
 Simply storing and managing these collections of data will be a challenge, but getting value out of it is even more difficult.
-Artificial intelligence (AI) can help.
+Artificial intelligence (AI) and analytics can help.

 AI in healthcare will be increasingly critical to enabling quality, predictive patient care and better outcomes.
 AI can make connections humans can’t; it can also find correlations, add context, and generate insight.
 This could look like virtual triage, earlier disease detection, personalized medications and care, prevention of diagnostic or prescription interaction errors, analysis of treatment risks, and much more.

 But AI will also be critical in standardization of data—a common theme in healthcare technology.
 Engineering workflows to automate outcomes can help improve interoperability and quality of data, a non-negotiable for the effective use of data in healthcare.

 3. Value-based care plans will fail without stronger data management practices.

 Value-based care represents a big shift in focus from quantity of care to quality of outcomes.
 When caregivers are paid by insurers based on outcomes, organizations must rely on smart, effective use of data.
 But this treatment model is only possible with a detailed picture of who patients are—requiring, for example, accurate and up-to-date electronic healthcare records.